 Minutes of Regular Board Meeting March 19, 2024 and Special Meeting on March 26, 2024: March 19th Minutes were approved with correction.
 In Item C 2.
 Add Both “requests” were denied.
-March 16th approved as prepared.
+March 26TH approved as prepared.

 Correspondence, etc. 1.
 Emails received from Kelly Barry regarding a nuisance ordinance.
 2. Clerk announced that a Consolidation Agreement between Banks and Torch Lake Townships has been signed.
 All 9-day early voting will no longer take place in Torch Lake Township.
 Our voters will vote in Banks Township with our election staff present.
-Voters can choose to vote “at home” on actual election days.
+Voters can choose to vote AT TORCH LAKE TOWNSHIP on actual election days.
 Voters will also have the option of voting absentee.

 Agenda Content approved by Motion 5-0.